infernet-h2020/DCAlign/README.md

 - a DCA model;
 - an empirical prior modeling insertions and deletions.

 The learning of the model is performed has been integrated in `v1.0` (see `Usage` and the notebook in the folder `notebook`) and requires a few seconds of computation.
-A description of the new release is available at LINK.
+A description of the new release is available at [bioRxiv](https://biorxiv.org/cgi/content/short/2022.05.18.492471v1).

 The code is written in [Julia](https://julialang.org/).